Susanne Boll: Other activities

 Boll is a member of both ACM SIGMM and ACM SIGCHI.
 Boll has been a Member at Large in the Executive Committee of SIGMM for several years.
 Since August she is SIGCHI Vice president for Conferences.
 She has been serving as Program Co-Chair of ACM Multimedia in 2017, as General Co-Chair of ACM Multimedia, as Program Chair of MobileHCI in 2019, and as General Chair of MobileHCI in 2020.
 She is a member of the SC of the ACM MobileHCI Conference and SC Chair of the Steering Committee of the ACM AutomotiveUI Conference.

 Boll was the organizer of several international retreats at Dagstuhl Castle to which she invited researchers to join her in discussing trends, challenges and future directions in multimedia, understanding social media, interactive systems for personal health and automotive user interfaces in times of automation.

 In 2019, Boll was appointed Director of Diversity and Outreach in the Executive Committee of ACM SIGMM.
 She initiated the 25 in 25 strategy in which ACM SIGMM wants to overcome its relatively low representation of women in all activities and has decided on 10 actions to achieve at least 25% female participation at all levels and for all roles on all levels by 2025.

+Boll is also involved in Plattform Lernende Systeme - Germany's Platform for Artificial Intelligence.
+There she leads the working group Innovation, Business Models and Processes and advises politics as well as society on current AI topics.